kaiiskirrrrr/guarded-regions-DMA/README.md

 **Have fun pasters.**

-Basic Guarded regions bypass for DMA.
+Guarded regions bypass for DMA.

 # Usage:
 Use this to get past Guarded Regions on DMA, This is 100% needed to create a DMA cheat on Valorant.